Crown of Souls

 Crown of Souls is the sixth studio album by death metal band Deeds of Flesh, released on May 17, 2005 (see 2005 in music).
 It retains a similar style to their previous album Reduced to Ashes.
-It was generally well received by fans.
 The CD was followed up with a music video by critically acclaimed music video director Benjamin Kantor.
 The video was released on their Deeds of Flesh: Live In Montreal DVD.

+Jackie Smit of Chronicles of Chaos rated it a 7.5 out of 10.